cathay4t/blog/content/posts/rust_trait_iterator_quiz.md

 With that, we can use `let data: &[u8] = self.data.as_ref()` to access the data to search bits.

-Now you can implement the Iterator Trait like:
+You can implement the Iterator Trait like:

 ```rust
 impl<T: AsRef<[u8]>> std::iter::Iterator for BitIterator<T> {
 }
 ```

-Now, you got everything required.
-Please stop the reading and code the quiz out.
-Try to understand compiler errors you got during coding and seek for help from search engine, or other developers.
+With everything you required mentioned above, please stop the reading and code the quiz out.
+Try to understand compiler errors during coding and seek for help from search engine, or other developers.